EmilyMWright/Invoke-AtomicRedTeam-GUI/README.md

 Install-AtomicRedTeam
 ```

-By default, the installer will download and install the execution framework to C:\AtomicRedTeam.
+By default, the installer will download and install the execution framework to `C:\AtomicRedTeam`.
 See the [Invoke Atomic Red Team Wiki](https://github.com/redcanaryco/invoke-atomicredteam/wiki) for more details.

 ### Usage